klml/drfly/README.md

 So drfly provides:

 * the __meta information__ for rendering (template, menue etc) or html metatags are defined
-    * in `./meta.yaml` at the contentroot, like configuration files in most other ssg like [hugo](https://gohugo.io/getting-started/configuration/).
+    * in `./meta.yaml` in the contentroot, like configuration files in most other ssg like [hugo](https://gohugo.io/getting-started/configuration/).
     * but __additionally__ in every directory (`meta.yaml`)
     * or inside the page as [jekylleske front matter](https://jekyllrb.com/docs/front-matter/), but at the __bottom__ of the page and only __optional__ (tried to use my own standard [PROSErial](https://github.com/klml/PROSErial)).
 * the document or __page title__ is defined with the __first H1__ and is optional.